-- All students/staff stay in their classroom or move to the nearest classroom. - Anyone in transit should move to the nearest room and anyone outside should be brought inside as quickly as possible. - Reception staff and Office staff should take shelter in the office. - External doors closed and locked from inside if safe to do so.
-Classroom doors closed. - Windows locked, blinds drawn, internal door windows covered if possible (so an intruder cannot see in). - Students/staff sit quietly out of sight (away from windows and doors) and where possible in a location that would protect them from gunfire (bullets go through glass, brick, wood and metal.
-Consider locations behind substantial brickwork or heavy reinforced walls).

-- If possible, barricade doors. - Lights, smartboards and computer monitors turned off. - Mobile phones turned off (or at the least turned onto silent so they cannot give away your position). - Remain silent and calm, and wait for further announcements.
+- All students/staff stay in their classroom or move to the nearest classroom. - Anyone in transit should move to the nearest room and anyone outside should be brought inside as quickly as possible. - Reception staff and Office staff should take shelter in the office. - External doors locked.
+Classroom doors closed. - Windows locked, blinds drawn, internal door windows covered (so an intruder cannot see in). - Students/staff sit quietly out of sight (away from windows and doors) and where possible in a location that would protect them from gunfire (bullets go through glass, brick, wood and metal.
+Consider locations behind substantial brickwork or heavy reinforced walls). - If possible barricade doors. - Lights, smartboards and computer monitors turned off. - Mobile phones turned off (or at the least turned onto silent so they cannot give away your position). - Remain silent and calm, and wait for further announcements.

-A register should be taken of all students/staff in each classroom/office y staff member present.
+If possible, a register should be taken of all students/staff in each classroom/office by the staff member present.
 Staff member to communicate register of staff/students to the main office.
 Staff should await further instructions.

-The Critical Incident WhatsApp group is the preferred discreet method of communication.
+The Critical Incident What'sApp group is the preferred / discreet method of communication.
 Where staff have access to an internal e-mail or messaging system, they should access their account and await further instruction.
 In practical terms, staff must be familiar with accessing their account through a variety of means e.g. laptop, smartphone or tablet.

 Staff and students remain in lock down until it has been lifted by a senior member of staff/emergency services.
-At any point during the lockdown, the fire alarm may sound (loud continuous siren) which is a cue to evacuate the building.
+At any point during the lockdown, the fire alarm may sound which is a cue to evacuate the building.